uselagoon/lagoon/docs/using_lagoon/drupal/services/solr.md

 # Solr

 ## Standard use
-  For Solr 5.5 and 6.6 we ship the default schema files provided by (search_api_solr)[https://www.drupal.org/project/search_api_solr] version 8.x-1.2.
-Add the Solr version you would like to us in your docker-compose.yml file, following (our example)[https://github.com/amazeeio/drupal-example/blob/master/docker-compose.yml#L103-L111]
+  For Solr 5.5 and 6.6 we ship the default schema files provided by [search_api_solr](https://www.drupal.org/project/search_api_solr) version 8.x-1.2.
+Add the Solr version you would like to us in your docker-compose.yml file, following [our example](https://github.com/amazeeio/drupal-example/blob/master/docker-compose.yml#L103-L111)

 ## Custom schema
-To implement schema customizations for Solr in your project look to how Lagoon (creates our standard images)[https://github.com/amazeeio/lagoon/blob/master/images/solr-drupal/Dockerfile].
+To implement schema customizations for Solr in your project look to how Lagoon [creates our standard images](https://github.com/amazeeio/lagoon/blob/master/images/solr-drupal/Dockerfile).

 * In the `solr` section of your docker-compose file replace `image: amazeeio/solr:6.6` with: